 - On the expensive side, think of it as an investment

-Budget gaming chairs are very hit and miss as far as we’ve found.
+Affordable gaming chairs are very hit and miss as far as we’ve found.
 If you’re willing to take the risk on some of the brands on Amazon, be our guest, but you’ll find that some of them aren’t up to scratch.
+Some of them use very cheap materials, and you definitely won’t be getting a premium experience, if you are looking for something more affordable.
+However, that doesn’t mean that they are all terrible.

 GTForce Gaming Chair

-We’ve previously extensively tested the GTForce gaming chair, which comfortably inhabits the budget gaming chair space.
+We’ve previously extensively tested the GTForce gaming chair, which comfortably inhabits the affordable gaming chair segment.

-It has a nice footstool that slides out from underneath, as well as a great reclining mode if you want to catch a few winks as you watch your favourite streamers.
-The fake leather is serviceable, as well as the build quality, having survived numerous encounters with toddlers, adults and the elderly alike.
+It has a nice footstool that slides out from underneath, as well as a great reclining mode if you want to catch a few winks as you watch your favorite streamers.
+The fake leather is serviceable, as well as the build quality, having survived numerous encounters with toddlers, adults, and the elderly alike.

 If you want that sense of owning a gaming chair, without any of the cost, the GTForce gaming chair is a decent option.
 If you’re in America, where they appear to have stopped being distributed on Amazon, you can see our other recommendation for a similarly priced, budget gaming chair.